PrettyWood/pikalib/src/variables-buckets/README.md

 ### Making them communicate anyway

-You can make the two buckets communicate by making them inherit from a parent and emitting, new variables to the parents with `$tcEmit`
+You can make the two buckets communicate by making them inherit from a parent and emitting, new variables to the parents with `$tcParent`

 ```vue
 <script>